francisashley/laravel-api-auth-example/README.md

 <div align="center">

-# Laravel + OAuth2 + Next.js prototype
+# Laravel + OAuth2 + Next.js example

-This is a JAMstack prototype using Laravel + Passport API side and Next.js on the front.
+This is a JAMstack example using Laravel + Passport API side and Next.js on the front.
 </div>

 ## Features included are